-I think it’s ten days, maybe around a week.
-I’ve got a bunch of gigs that I’m doing, I’m recording in some iconic studios and that’s got such a rich history in Nashville, so that’s an honour to be performing in some of those places.
-I think I’m going to do some general sort of busking and just try and get into it, I’m going to be songwriting as well hopefully, I’m quite looking forward to that just because it’s a change of scenery and somewhere that’s so based around songwriting.
-My genre isn’t exactly country but I do appreciate country music, there will be a lot of that around, especially because I’m going there around the fourth of July, so we’re going to really be in the heat of things in terms of festivities and all that kind of stuff, I’m really looking forward to it.
+I think it’s ten days.
+I’ve got a bunch of gigs that I’m doing and I’m recording in some iconic studios which have got such a rich history in Nashville, so that’s an honour to be performing in some of those places.
+I think I’m going to do some busking and just try and get into it.
+I’m going to be songwriting as well, hopefully.
+I’m quite looking forward to that just because it’s a change of scenery and somewhere that’s so based around songwriting.
+My genre isn’t exactly Country, but I do appreciate Country music, there will be a lot of that around, especially because I’m going there around the Fourth of July, so we’re going to really be in the heat of things in terms of festivities.
+I’m really looking forward to it.

 How have you got involved with charity work?

-I’m working with a charity that’s very close to my heart, I want to use my songwriting, I’m not going to run a marathon, I’m just going to put that out there, that’s not the kind of thing that I do, definitely not sporty, but I really want to give back to things that mean a lot to me, so I’m using my songwriting to raise awareness and hopefully do some good.
+I’m working with a charity that’s very close to my heart.
+I want to use my songwriting (I’m not going to run a marathon, I’m just going to put that out there, I’m definitely not sporty!) to raise awareness and hopefully do some good because I really want to give back to the things that mean a lot to me.

 Can you tell us what you’ll be doing at Edinburgh Fringe and will it be your first time attending the event?

-I’m doing a play called The Wardrobe, I think we’re up there for a week, I love the vibe of Edinburgh Fringe, I went there a couple of years ago doing a different show, I absolutely love it.
-I don’t often go to Scotland, but when I do it’s just really fun, I love going up there.
-You can see a range of entertainment, the comedians are hilarious, and new upcoming shows, it’s really creative, that will be really fun, I’m really looking forward to going.
+I’m doing a play called The Wardrobe and I think we’re up there for a week.
+I love the vibe of Edinburgh Fringe, I went there a couple of years ago doing a different show, I absolutely love it.
+I don’t often go to Scotland, but when I do it’s just really fun.
+You can see a range of entertainment, the comedians are hilarious, and there are new upcoming shows.
+It’s really creative, I’m really looking forward to going.

 What are you most looking forward to for playing the part of Katrina?

-Goodness, well it’s interesting, I tried to do some research, obviously The Legend of the Sleepy Hollow is based on the book and there’s a Tim Burton film of it, the musical takes more from the book than it does the film, the film does change a lot of things, but I thought let’s look at Christina Ricci in the film and and see how she does it.
-I love the character of Katrina, it might not be evident in the film for example but definitely in the musical, she has a crazy development throughout the show, she just gains so much confidence.
-It’s set in the late 1700s, early 1800s so obviously you’ve got a lot of misogyny and women don’t have the same rights as we do today, they’ve got a definite position in society, over the course of the play Katrina breaks out of that position.
-It’s so much fun playing someone who changes so much, I feel like it gives me a lot to work with, I’m so involved with her as a character and I love Christina Ricci’s portrayal of Katrina so obviously I’m taking as many influences as I can.
-I’m watching a lot of documentaries about that time trying to make sure I get it right, it’s brand new, it’s my baby almost, it’s not as if I wrote it, but I feel like the character is my baby, so I’m looking forward to shaping her I suppose.
+I love the character of Katrina.
+It might not be evident in the film, but definitely in the musical, she has a crazy development throughout the show, she just gains so much confidence.
+It’s set in the late 1700s/early 1800s, so obviously you’ve got a lot of misogyny and women don’t have the same rights as we do today.
+They’ve got a definite position in society, over the course of the play, Katrina breaks out of that position.
+It’s so much fun playing someone who changes so much, I feel like it gives me a lot to work with.

 Is there anything you can tell us about the musical you’ll be writing and directing?